Services and Compatibility

 2. How do I resolve a production down situation?

 Your Subscription Services includes support for production down situations that are caused by Liferay product malfunctions.
 When you contact our Liferay support engineers about this issue, we prioritize getting your production server up and running again.
 This may require you to use a temporary workaround, restart the servers, or revert recent changes that may have caused the downtime.
 After the production environment has reached a more stable state, we will work on the long term fix.
 We will ask you to provide us with a phone number, timezone, and hours of operation to best reach you for a quick contact.
-When creating a Help Center ticket, please refer to this High Priority Issue Checklist for the information that Liferay Support will need to address the issue you are experiencing.
+When creating a support ticket, please refer to this High Priority Issue Checklist for the information that Liferay Support will likely need to address the issue you are experiencing.

 3.What should I do if I have an incident that needs to be resolved before a specific deadline?